Oracle Functions#

 python3 -m pip install lithops[oracle]

-1. Access to your Oracle Cloud Console and activate your Functions service instance.
+1. Access your Oracle Cloud Console and activate your Functions service instance.

 Configuration#